Encoding of musical structures in hidden units of restricted Boltzmann machines: GPGPU-Accelerated Training of the RBM

-We developed a lightweight Python library that allows easy experimentation with RBMs.
-The library is available online~\cite{code}.
-It performs computations using NumPy when running on a CPU and switches to CuPy to accelerate processing when a GPGPU is available.
-To evaluate its performance, we measured the training time of RBMs on the MNIST dataset using System C, a supercomputer at the Institute for Solid State Physics, The University of Tokyo.
-We measured the computation time both with and without using a GPGPU and compared the results.
-The CPU used was an AMD EPYC 7763 (2.45 GHz, 64 cores) with 256 GB of memory.
-For the GPU, we used four NVIDIA A100s, each with 40 GB of memory, totaling 160 GB of GPU memory.
-The results of plotting the computation time required for training RBMs with different numbers of hidden units are shown in Fig. \ref{fig:mnist_time}.
-These results indicate that using a GPGPU significantly reduces computation time.
+We developed a lightweight Python library designed to facilitate systematic experimentation with restricted Boltzmann machines (RBMs).
+The library is publicly available~\citep{code} and was implemented with a focus on portability and transparency.
+It performs numerical computations using NumPy when executed on a CPU and automatically switches to CuPy when a compatible GPGPU is detected, thereby enabling hardware-accelerated computation without requiring changes to user code.

+To characterize the practical performance of this implementation, we measured the training time of RBMs on the MNIST dataset using System C, a supercomputer at the Institute for Solid State Physics, The University of Tokyo.
+Computation times were evaluated both in CPU-only mode and in GPGPU-accelerated mode.
+The CPU was an AMD EPYC 7763 (2.45 GHz, 64 cores) with 256 GB of main memory, and the GPGPU configuration consisted of four NVIDIA A100 GPUs (40 GB memory each, total 160 GB).
+Training times were measured for varying numbers of hidden units, and the results are summarized in Fig.~\ref{fig:mnist_time}.

-Figure~\ref{fig:mnist_time} presents the computation time required to train RBMs with various numbers of hidden units.
-The results clearly demonstrate that GPGPU-based training significantly reduces the overall computation time compared to CPU-only execution.
+The results show that the library successfully utilizes GPGPU acceleration and achieves substantial reductions in training time compared to CPU-only execution.
+These measurements confirm that the implementation supports scalable, hardware-accelerated experimentation with RBMs and is suitable for large-scale model exploration.